lscalese/isc-rest-json-filter/README.md

 Tips:

-It's possible to use search criteria to nested object property using separator double underscore "__".
+It's possible to use search criteria with a nested object property, for that use double underscore "__" as separator.
 [{"name": {"first": "Edith","last": "Scott"}}]
 For searching on property "last", you may use search criteria like this [["name__last","Scott","="]].